 Cockburn Central is an employment, activity and transport hub in south-west Perth.
-The key east–west route through the centre is Armadale Road, and the major north–south link is the Kwinana Freeway.
+The key east–west route through the centre is Armadale Road and Beeliar Drive, and the major north–south link is the Kwinana Freeway.
 Residential, commercial and retail growth in the Cockburn Central area is increasing the volume of traffic seeking to access the area.

 Efforts to ease congestion in this area have so far focused on widening Armadale Road.
 Construction to convert the last remaining single carriageway section of Armadale Road to dual carriageway commenced in 2018.
 However, widening Armadale Road without creating additional capacity for through traffic accessing the Kwinana Freeway will exacerbate congestion at Cockburn Central.